Mechanical-Advantage/AdvantageScope/docs/CUSTOM-CONFIG.md

 }
 ```

 The simplest way to determine appropriate position and rotation values is by trial and error.
-We recommend adjusting rotation before position as the transforms will be applied in this order.
+We recommend adjusting rotation before position as the transforms are applied in this order.
 To temporarily adjust these values, open the developer tools ("View" > "Toggle Developer Tools") and use the following command:

 ```
 override3dRobotConfig(name, rotations, position)